opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## The Cambridge Connection

-**Amanda Casari:** When you're doing all of this work, that — so, as a student trying to find things, figure things out, get connected as part of the community — was there anyone in particular who was super influential as a part of your journey?
+**amanda casari:** When you're doing all of this work, that — so, as a student trying to find things, figure things out, get connected as part of the community — was there anyone in particular who was super influential as a part of your journey?

 **Samson Goddy:** Yeah.
 Sadly, 99.9% of these folks are in the US, because like I said, right, the adoption of the Linux, you know, the Unix desktop, or in this case, PC desktop, which is still not so much of an impact in these days anyways, it was pretty low.
 It was Windows, the middle environments.
 I was able to get support from some of my key folks from the last year’s program, which was more focused on the educational side of it, not necessarily what the computer was all about.